Judicate of Arborea: Origins

-In the early 9th century, when the Arabs and Berbers of North Africa became aggressive in expansion and piracy, the central authorities of the Byzantine Empire were unable to effectively defend or consistently govern the imperial province of Sardinia.
-The local Byzantine magistrates, entitled iudici, meaning "judges" were increasingly left to provide for administration and defense by themselves.
-Maintaining the traditional forms and patterns of the imperial bureaucracy, the island's iudicati, originally an administrative sub-division, had become autonomous states provinces ruled by iudices.
-By the 10th century, these districts (like the provinces administered by dux ("Duke") and comes ("Count") on mainland Europe) had become hereditary or rotated amongst a few most powerful clans.
+Sardinia was an imperial province of the Byzantine Empire until the early 9th century, when the aggressive expansion and relentless piracy of the Arabs and Berbers of North Africa left the central authorities of the Empire unable to effectively defend or consistently govern the island.
+The local Byzantine magistrates, entitled iudici, meaning "judges", were increasingly left to provide for their own administration and defense.
+A single and autonomous archontate was established in the island.
+Later in the 11th century, the single archontate fragmented into 4 judicates, including Arborea.
+Maintaining the traditional forms and patterns of the imperial bureaucracy, the island's iudicati, originally a type of administrative sub-division, became autonomous states ruled by iudices.
+By the 11th century, the legal titles to these districts (like the provinces administered by dux ("Duke") and comes ("Count") in mainland Europe) had become hereditary or rotated amongst a few powerful clans.

-The first important Giudice of Arborea was Marianus I (ruled 1060 – 1070) of the Thori family.
-In 1070, his successor, Orzocorre I moved the capital from the ancient port of Tharros, which was exposed to Arab attacks, to Oristano.
-At about that time, Sardinia begins to emerge from obscurity and come into the historian's view.
+The first important Judge of Arborea was Marianus I (ruled 1060–1070) of the Thori family.
+In 1070, his successor, Orzocorre I, moved the capital from the ancient port of Tharros, which was exposed to Arab attacks, to Oristano.

+Around the same time, Sardinia began to emerge from obscurity and come into the historian's view.
 Under the ambitious Pope Gregory VII, then leading a papal reform, Sardinia was integrated into the wider Christendom.
 By the infusion of Western monasticism and Pisan ecclesiastic rule, she became involved in the conflicts and commerce of Europe.